Fri, 05 April, 2019

-Simon Rainey QC was brought in, following the decision of the Court of Appeal, to seek permission to appeal and will represent Evergreen on the appeal, leading Nigel Jacobs QC and instructed by Ince Gordon Dadds - Faz Peermohamed, Sophie Henniker-Major, Lida Logotheti and James Drummond.
+Simon Rainey QC was brought in, following the decision of the Court of Appeal, to seek permission to appeal and will represent Evergreen on the appeal, leading Nigel Jacobs QC and instructed by Ince Gordon Dadds - Faz Peermohamed, Sophie Henniker-Major, Lida Logotheti, James Drummond and Patrick Ryan.

 This will be the first collision liability case to go to Supreme Court, and the first such case to reach the final appellate court since 1976.

 The Supreme Court will consider the important issue of the relationship between the narrow channel rule (Rule 9) and the crossing rules (Rules 15 -17) of the International Regulations for Preventing Collisions at Sea 1972.